 - 1 medium sweet red or yellow pepper, finely chopped

 - 1. Cut stems from chard; chop stems and leaves separately.
 Reserve leaves for adding later.
 In a large skillet, heat oil over medium heat.
 Add onion and chard stems; cook and stir 3-5 minutes or until tender.
 Transfer to a 6-qt. slow cooker.

-- 2. Stir in broth, tomatoes, beans, squash, pepper and carrot.
+- 2. Stir in broth, tomatoes, beans, chickpeas, squash, pepper, carrot and garlic.
 Cook, covered, on low 6-8 hours or until vegetables are tender.

 - 3. Stir in pasta and reserved chard leaves.
 Cook, covered, on low 20-25 minutes longer or until pasta is tender.
-Top servings with pesto.
+Serve with pesto.
 Yield: 10 servings (3-3/4 quarts).